 A woman in California has made a claim to a lottery jackpot of $26M but says that her winning ticket was destroyed.
 The woman told the store manager of the convenience store where she purchased her ticket that she had the ticket in her pocket but put her clothing in the wash, which then destroyed the ticket.

-The California SuperLotto jackpot was for the November 14, 2020 drawing The curse of 2020 still lingers apparently, with Thursday May 13th being the last day for a winner to redeem their winnings.
-No one did.
+The California SuperLotto jackpot was for the November 14, 2020 drawing.
+The curse of 2020 still lingers apparently.
+No one claimed it.
 Except for the woman who washed her ticket (and I am screaming for her).
 California lottery officials are investigating the claim.

 Apparently there is video footage of the woman purchasing the lottery ticket at the convenience where the manager says she frequents.
 But California lottery officials stated that is not enough evidence to prove she is the winner.
 The lottery officials said they need a picture of the ticket, front and back, in order for it to be a viable claim and win the lottery.
 Something the woman cannot do because a laundry machine ate it.